Infiland/TheColorfulCreature/CONTRIBUTING.md

 # How to Compile, Test and Develop TCC:
-Note: While other IDE's are possible to use, developing TCC is preferable using the GameMaker IDE.
+Note: While other IDE's are possible to use for coding, modifying things like rooms, sprites etc is difficult.
+Developing TCC is preferable using the GameMaker IDE.
 Here are basic instructions on how to successfully run the game

 1. Download the latest version of GameMaker on [the Official Site](https://gamemaker.io/en/download) or on [Steam](https://store.steampowered.com/app/1670460/GameMaker/) (2024.4.1)